Residential Solar Panels & Installation in California

-If you are considering solar panel installation, you will quickly find there are a number of options available to residents in California.
-These options vary in their design, effectiveness, and cost.
-We work with you to make sure that you utilize the one that is right for you and your home.
+When considering solar panel installation, you’ll find a few different options available.
+These vary in their design, effectiveness, and cost.
+We will work with you to find the best options for you.

 Solar Panel Installation in California

 Installing solar panels in California is one of homeowners’ most financially savvy decisions.
 The Golden State ranks among the best places to go solar because of the abundant sunshine throughout the year.

 In addition to the favorable climate, California offers some of the best incentives in the country for switching to solar.
 State-led initiatives like rebates and net metering programs have rewarded those who install solar energy systems on their properties.

 Some people dismiss upgrading to sustainable energy sources when they find out how much solar panels in California are going to cost.
 However, remember that you can easily recoup your initial investment through financial incentives and energy cost savings.

 The average payback period is around six years, but you’ll continue to reap the economic benefits of solar panels for decades with lower utility bills and net metering credits.

 Do Solar Panels Increase Property Taxes in California?